kuzzleio/kuzzle-device-manager/doc/2/concepts/configuration/index.md

 The following collections are used by the plugin.
 They're automatically created when the plugin is started and are specific to each engine:

 - `config`: The collection that stores the engine configuration.
-- `devices`: The collection that stores the devices.
+- `device`: The collection that stores the devices.
 - `measures`: The collection that stores the measures once extracted by the decoders.
 - `asset`: The collection that stores the assets.
 - `assetGroups`: The collection that stores the assets groups.